Election Information

 • Any enrolled student who has paid the current term (or semester) Incidental Fee is eligible to vote.

-• Another way to vote: Paper ballots are available in the ASUO Office, Suite 4 during regular business hours.
+• For in-person voting paper ballots are available in the ASUO Office, Suite 4 during regular business hours.

 • Dozens of leadership positions for one- and two-year terms are being elected.